canonical/rockcraft/docs/reuse/tutorials/setup.rst

     If you see the ``multipass`` service but it isn't "active", then you'll need to run ``sudo snap start multipass``.
-On the other hand, if you get an error saying ``snap "multipass" not found``, then you must Install `Multipass <install-multipass_>`_:
+On the other hand, if you get an error saying ``snap "multipass" not found``, then you must install `Multipass <install-multipass_>`_:

     .. code-block:: bash